gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 He spent the last decades of his life working as a customs inspector in New York.
 He wrote poetry that almost no one read.
-He died in 1891 —
+He died in 1891.
-the obituaries were brief and inaccurate.
+The obituaries were brief and inaccurate.

 One described him as the author of
 *"Typee"* and other stories,